striversity/glft.old/sec02/solution/exercise06/README.md

 # Section 02 - Exercise 06

-Given the function 'getUserAge()', don't worry aout how it is implemented, write a program that does the following:
+Given the function 'getUserAge()', don't worry about how it is implemented, write a program that does the following:

     * _NOTE_: I have provided the function 'getUserAge()', which gets the user's age.